Church of Saints Peter and Paul, Athlone

 The Church of Saints Peter and Paul is a prominent Roman Catholic parish church located in Athlone, County Westmeath in Ireland.
 Situated on the western bank of the River Shannon, directly opposite Athlone Castle, the church serves as a significant landmark in the town.
 Dean John Crowe led the fundraising efforts for the church from the 1930's until his death in 1955.

 History and architecture

 Constructed between 1932 and 1939, the church was designed by Irish architect Ralph Byrne in a Baroque Revival style, based on the Basilica of Saint Paul Outside the Walls.
-Its impressive neoclassical façade features twin towers flanking a pedimented entrance, with materials including Portland stone, ashlar limestone, and copper detailing.
+The neoclassical façade includes twin towers flanking a pedimented entrance and is constructed using materials such as Portland stone, ashlar limestone, and copper detailing.
 The church's interior is notable for its spacious nave and altar, adorned with intricate marble work and cast iron elements.

 It is notable for its stained glass windows, produced in the Harry Clarke workshop by Richard King.
 These were crafted at the Harry Clarke Studio, depicting scenes of Saint Peter, Saint Paul, Saint Patrick, the Last Judgment, and Purgatory.
 The vibrant colors and detailed artistry of these windows contribute significantly to the church's interior beauty.
 An Túr Gloine artist A. E. Child was also consulted on window design.